 The MCO supports the client in uncovering and experiencing what is within Awareness in the present moment as an ever-deepening and unfolding embodiment of the fifty Cognitive Intentions.
 As this occurs, a Leader uncovers their innate AQ level, they become more resourceful (Choice), and they express more creativity (Response) in skilfully navigating the complexities they encounter whilst leading.

 As new Choices arise from increased balance between Cognitive Intentions, the MCO helps the client relate to them in such away as the Leader recognises their greater choice in their construction of their thinking.
 This translates to the Awareness that the problem the Leader initially brought with them can be constructed in a new, higher DI way, and thus the problem construction has changed.

 When leading an organisation, the problems encountered every day are not really problems.
 Those that demand a leader to stop, reflect on their construction of self, and present as an issue of Dynamic Intelligence are the ones that can only be solved from a Next Level Coaching perspective.
 Anything else is lower level…

-To summarise, from a Next Level Coaching perspective, the problem we are trying to solve is: how is the Leader’s habituated Thinking Style impacting their perception of and ability to solve their problem?
+To summarise, from a Next Level Coaching perspective, the problem we are trying to solve is: how is the Leader’s habituated Thinking Style impacting their construction of and ability to solve their problem?

-We are listening for the client’s unconscious Intention, level of Awareness, resultant limited Choices and finally how they habitually Respond.
+We are listening for the client’s unconscious Intention, level of Awareness, resultant limited Choices and finally how they might Respond.
 A new framework that goes beyond all existing systems!